bin-cli/bin-cli/README.md

 Options that do something special and don't accept a COMMAND:
-  --completion          Output a tab completion script for the current shell --shell SHELL         Override the shell to use for '--completion' -- only 'bash' is currently supported --help, -h            Display this help
+  --completion          Output a tab completion script for the current shell --help, -h            Display this help
   --version, -v         Display the current version number and exit